javiacei/IdeupSimplePaginatorBundle/README.md

 For the bundle to work properly you should also install `DoctrineExtensions\Paginate`.

-Bundle and instruccions at https://github.com/beberlei/DoctrineExtensions
+Bundle and instructions at https://github.com/beberlei/DoctrineExtensions

 ## How to include SimplePaginatorBundle in your code